976001 Foundations in International Studies

 International Studies as it is taught in the Bachelor of Arts in International Studies (BA IS) constitutes a practice of ethical, self-reflective and critical approaches to different societies and peoples.
 In this subject, learning springboards from the premise that the international begins here, where we are now.
 Students establish competencies in the basic concepts needed to understand and question their place in the world, and to consolidate the methodological skills needed for reading and thinking critically, building an argument, and using academic and non-academic materials in research.

-Students will receive informal feedback from tutors through class discussions on their use of subject ideas and content, and their ways of expressing opinions and evidence.
+Students will receive informal feedback from tutors on their use of subject ideas and content, and their ways of expressing opinions and evidence.
 In the assignments students extend their learning further, and demonstrate their capacities in relation to the subject’s learning objectives.
-Formative feedback about the first assessment task, Mapping Our World, will be provided in assignment workshops in tutorials from week two through to week five.
+Formative feedback about the first assessment task, Mapping Our World, will be provided from week 2 to week 5.

 This subject aims to increase and desimplify students’ understanding of the international, and what it means to be an internationalised student and a global citizen in the contemporary world.
 This aim is framed and managed pedagogically through the conceptual lens of transculturation.
 Transculturation is applied and reconfigured across numerous disciplines and sociocultural and geographical settings, and has given rise to, or influenced, important attendant concepts such as contact zones and borderlands.
 Expanding out from transculturation are the subject’s other key concepts (to be embedded in the content on a weekly basis, and signposted gently from week one), noted below.
 The subject is divided into two parts:

-1) week one to week seven introducse students to key concepts and historical developments (Indigenous knowledges, migration, languages, political histories of empires and nation-states, borders and borderlands);
+1) week one to week six introduces students to key concepts and historical developments (Indigenous knowledges, migration, languages, political histories of empires and nation-states, borders and borderlands);

 Indigenous knowledges, migration, empires, de/colonisation, nation-states, transculturation, cultural identities, contact zones, borderlands, cultural mixings